Russia's Putin and wife say their marriage is over

 The Putins spoke to Rossiya-24 TV after attending a ballet performance in the Kremlin, in what at first appeared to be a staged effort to show that they were still together.

-After answering questions at length about the ballet, the Putins were asked about the rumours they lived apart.
+After answering questions at length about the ballet, the Putins were asked about the rumors they lived apart.

 "That is true.
 All my activity is linked to public affairs ... and there are people who are totally incompatible with that," Putin said.
 He added with a chuckle: "Lyudmila Alexandrovna has done her shift."